 6. Shannon Kalayanamitr

-Shannon Kalayanamitr is the founder and CEO of management consulting firm Ikigai Consulting and co-founder of Thailand and Southeast Asia’s online shopping platform, Orami.
+Shannon Kalayanamitr is the founder and CEO of Ikigai Group and co-founder of Thailand and Southeast Asia’s online shopping platform, Orami.
 Leading the helm of young female entrepreneurs in Thailand, at Ikigai, Shannon is working to consult and solve 21st century challenges to businesses worldwide.
 In creating Orami, Shannon wanted to create a female-focused online platform that was user-friendly, and build a strong community amongst women in Asia.
 Her largely successful e-commerce platform is used in countries across Southeast Asia and continues to connect and help women as well as promote women’s rights and awareness in grassroots communities.
 There is still a deficit in women-focused products and services in Southeast Asia, and Orami has created a beautiful space for women to connect and build each other up.

 7. Ngan Sau